2024 Iran–Pakistan cross-border skirmishes: Pakistani strikes in Iran

-On 18 January, In a tit for tat move, Pakistan launched a retaliatory strike, codenamed Operation Marg Bar Sarmachar, carried out by the Pakistan Air Force and the Pakistan Army, using drones like the Wing Loong II, multiple rocket launchers like the Fatah MRL, loitering munitions, F-16s, JF-17s, J-10Cs, and other stand-off weapons against seven targets of the Balochistan Liberation Army and Balochistan Liberation Front terrorists in the Saravan city of Sistan and Baluchestan province of Iran.
+On 18 January, In a tit for tat move, Pakistan launched a retaliatory strike, code-named Operation Marg Bar Sarmachar, carried out by the Pakistan Air Force and the Pakistan Army, using drones like the Wing Loong II, multiple rocket launchers like the Fatah MRL, loitering munitions such as the YIHA-III, fighter jets such as the F-16s, JF-17s, and J-10Cs, along with other stand-off weapons against seven targets of the Balochistan Liberation Army and Balochistan Liberation Front terrorists in the Saravan city of Sistan and Baluchestan province of Iran.
 Pakistani aircraft and drones penetrated approximately 12 miles (20 km) into Iranian territory to target the militant hideouts.
-Iranian Interior Minister Ahmad Vahidi claimed nine foreign nationals were killed, including three women, four children and two men.
+The Iranian Interior Minister at the time Ahmad Vahidi claimed nine foreign nationals were killed, including three women, four children and two men.
 Such Pakistani strikes were the first known instances of attacks on Iranian soil since the end of the Iran–Iraq War.

 Aftermath

 Communicating through diplomatic channels on 19 January, both countries agreed to de-escalate and cooperate along the Iran–Pakistan border.
 Pakistan recalled the Iranian ambassador to Islamabad and reinstated the Pakistani ambassador in Tehran.

-Foreign Minister of Iran Hossein Amir-Abdollahian visited Pakistan on 29 January 2024 at the invitation of Foreign Minister Jalil Abbas Jilani in a push to diffuse the standoff.
+Iranian Foreign Minister Hossein Amir-Abdollahian visited Pakistan on 29 January 2024 at the invitation of Pakistani Foreign Minister Jalil Abbas Jilani in a push to diffuse the standoff.

+The Balochistan Liberation Army acknowledged the deaths of its people in the operation and vowed "revenge" against the Pakistani state.
+On 30 January, the BLA claimed responsibility for a rocket and gun attack on Pakistani security forces in the town of Machh in the province of Balochistan, which left a police officer along with all 6 attackers dead, and left 15 police officers injured.